seqfx/aeroback/README.md

 ----------------
 My server has accumulated a lot of GB of data that I needed to store long term.
 However, the problem was my server's monthly bandwidth allowance which I couldn't exceed.

-**Aeroback migrates data in installments that you control.** This allows for a gradual transition to the cloud storage while keeping your server running and receiving new data.
+**Aeroback migrates data in instalments that you control.** This allows for a gradual transition to the cloud storage while keeping your server running and receiving new data.

 ###Main features:
 * Set limit of upload amount per session